1940 Oregon State Beavers football team: Washington State

 Bob Dethman was Oregon State's best passer, playing left halfback in Lon Stiner's single-wing offense.

-The Beavers returned to the friendly confines of little Bell Field for their November 9 match up with the Washington State College Cougars.
-The Cougars, 3–1–2 on the season, were coming off a 26–0 shellacking of Idaho on the road, and were playing with confidence.
-This time it would Washington State that was on the wrong end of a one-sided shutout.
+The Beavers returned to the Bell Field for their November 9 match up with the Washington State College Cougars.
+The Cougars, 3–1–2 on the season, were coming off a 26–0 shellacking of Idaho on the road.

-The weather was crisp and clear as 8,000 fans packed the stands to watch the land-grant colleges of Washington and Oregon slug out a scoreless first quarter.
+8,000 fans packed the stands to watch the land-grant colleges of Washington and Oregon slug out a scoreless first quarter.
 Then, with just over six minutes remaining before half, Stiner's "second deck" reserve squad started a 73-yard drive that broke the stalemate, highlighted by a one-yard plunge by halfback Bob Dethman.

 Unable to make headway on the ground against the stout Beaver line, the Cougars passed the ball with abandon, putting it in the air 36 times.
 OSC was able to knock down or intercept enough of these aerial efforts to keep the visitors at bay until in the third quarter Washington State managed to take the ball to the OSC 8-yard line, first-and-goal, with a potential tie score in the offing.
 The Beaver defense managed to hold, keeping the score 7–0 into the fourth quarter.

 Late in the final period it was Dethman again coming up big twice — first breaking a run for 37 yards to set up a two-yard run for a second score with just 1:55 remaining and then snatching a Cougar pass from his defensive halfback position and returning it 39 yards.
 A short pass from Dethman to Norm Peters capped the scoring with just 17 seconds showing on the game clock.
 OSC's last second touchdown made the 21–0 score the worst loss suffered by Washington State to the Orangemen since a 29–0 thrashing by Oregon Agricultural College way back in 1905, the second year of the series.